danicaramirez/danicaramirez.github.io/_posts/2021-09-01-bnhr-workshop.md

 ![s7](https://user-images.githubusercontent.com/90082311/135717881-c7ed73c7-3cf0-4de9-991f-2e48509e8c9a.png)

-If we execute this command, it will open our default editor (check Chapter 2 if you want to modify yours) and ask us for a commit message.
+If we execute this command, it will open our default editor and ask us for a commit message.
 A commit message is a short description of what has changed in the commit compared to the previous one.

 Checking logs and history